raystack/raccoon/docs/docs/guides/publishing.md

 Events can be sent to Raccoon using gRPC too.

-Refer to [EventService.proto](https://github.com/raystack/proton/blob/main/raystack/raccoon/EventService.proto) for the definition of `EventService` which exposes one RPC call `SendEvent`.
+Refer to [EventService](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto) for the definition of `EventService` which exposes one RPC call `SendEvent`.
 It is recommended to generate the language specific gRPC client using the proto definition.

-Input to the RPC call is [SendEventRequest](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto) and the output is [raccoon.proto](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto).
+Input to the RPC call is [SendEventRequest](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto) and the output is [SendEventResponse](https://github.com/raystack/proton/blob/main/raystack/raccoon/v1beta1/raccoon.proto).

 To support multi-tenancy while using gRPC, `SERVER_WEBSOCKET_CONN_ID_HEADER` and `SERVER_WEBSOCKET_CONN_GROUP_HEADER` values can be used.
-The key along with their values if set in grpc metadata while sending the request.
+The key along with their values should be set in the grpc metadata while sending the request.
 Golang client example -

 ```go
 md := metadata.New(map[string]string{"X-User-ID": "1234"})